This page contains technical details for users starting Go SDK pipelines on machines that are not using a

 At present, Go SDK worker containers are only built for the

-See BEAM-11704 for the current state of ARM64 container support.
+See Issue 20807 for the current state of ARM64 container support.

 Because Go is statically compiled, there are no runtime dependencies on a specific Go version for a container.
-The Go release used to compile your binary will be what your workers execute.
+However, depending on how your binary is built, the The Go release used to compile your binary will be what your workers execute.
 Be sure to update to a recent Go release for best performance.